gpericol/b00b5Coin/README.md

 Nipples are calculated with an average 0xA55 hex (ASS) blocks, 2545 blocks, if time > 0x101 hex go up.
 Otherwise it goes down.

-Sum of bytes of transactions MUST be of 0x717 hex (TIT) bytes.
+Sum of bytes of transactions MUST be less or equal of 0x717 hex (TIT) bytes.

 ### Miner Reward & Halving
 The b00b5Coin reward starts from 1024 (2^10) Coins per block, the halving of the reward is every 0xb00b5 (721.077) blocks, every ~5 years.